browserengineering/book/book/scheduling.md

 Two threads
 ===========

-Running rendering in parallel with raster and draw would allow us to produce a new frame every 66ms, instead of every 88ms.
-Moreover, since there's no point to running render more often than raster-and-draw, the render thread would have 66ms to render each frame, and after the 20ms spent rendering there would be 46ms left over for running JavaScript.
-Finally, main-thread tasks could be handled with a delay of no more than 20ms, which makes the browser much more responsive.
-That's more than enough of a win to justify a second thread.
+Running rendering in parallel would allow us to produce a new frame every 66ms, instead of every 88ms.
+That's good, but there's more.
+Since there's no point to running render more often than raster-and-draw, after the 20ms spent rendering the rendering thread would 46ms left over, which could be used for running JavaScript.
+And that in turn means many tasks could be handled with a delay of no more than 20ms, which makes the browser much more responsive.
+That's reason enough to add a second thread.

-Let's call our two threads the *browser thread*[^also-compositor] and the *main thread*.[^main-thread-name] The *browser thread* corresponds to the `Browser` class and will handle raster and draw.
+Let's call our two threads the *browser thread*[^also-compositor] and the *main thread*.[^main-thread-name] The browser thread corresponds to the `Browser` class and will handle raster and draw.
 It'll also handle interactions with the browser chrome.
-The *main thread*, on the other hand, corresponds to a `Tab` and will handle running scripts, loading resources, and rendering, along with associated tasks like running event handlers and callbacks.
+The main thread, on the other hand, corresponds to a `Tab` and will handle running scripts, loading resources, and rendering, along with associated tasks like running event handlers and callbacks.
 If you've got more than one tab